 Before Sending the Invitation

-Make an informal enquiry to the relevant private secretary, outlining the nature and purpose of the event, to establish whether the particular member of the royal family would view an invitation favourably before sending a formal lettter.
+Make an informal enquiry to the relevant private secretary or lord-lieutenant of the county, outlining the nature and purpose of the event, to establish whether the particular member of the royal family would view an invitation favourably before sending a formal lettter.

 Only in exceptional circumstances should two or more members of the royal family (other than consorts) be invited to the same function.